Alternative provision: how to choose and work with providers

 Know what good AP looks like

-• Has good academic attainment (it should be as good as in mainstream schools, especially in English, maths and science, including IT)
+• Have good academic attainment (it should be as good as in mainstream schools, especially in English, maths, science and IT)

-• Supports pupils with their personal, social and academic needs, and allows them to overcome barriers to attainment
+• Support pupils with their personal, social and academic needs, and allow them to overcome barriers to attainment

-• Motivates pupils to learn, develops their self-confidence, and improves their attendance and engagement
+• Motivate pupils to learn, develop their self-confidence, and improve their attendance and engagement

-• Assesses pupils effectively, helping them reintegrate into mainstream education, further education, training or employment
+• Assess pupils effectively, helping them reintegrate into mainstream education, further education, training or employment

 • Suit your pupil's capabilities and help them take appropriate qualifications